What Is Body Fat For?

-Fat is a storage of toxins in the body.
+Fat is the storage place for toxins in the body.
 If the body can't get rid of a toxin, it has to find somewhere safe to keep it until such time as it can get rid of it.
 Where better to store a poison than in stable fat cells, which sit there quite happily, going nowhere.

 What Is A Toxin?